Despite the incredible growth of online retail over the last few years, the overwhelming majority of sales still take place in physical stores.

-And while the long 2021 lockdowns in NSW and Victoria saw online sales reach a new high of 15% of total retail turnover in August 2021, you can also clearly see from this data the pattern of what happens when lockdowns end.
+And while the long 2021 lockdowns in NSW and Victoria saw online sales reach new highs at over 15% of total retail turnover, you can also clearly see from this data the pattern of what happens when lockdowns end.
 While in-store sales haven't returned to pre-pandemic levels of around 6-7%, there is a noticeable immediate drop back from online to offline sales whenever lockdowns lift.
 Aussies sure do love shopping in stores, when they are allowed to.

 As Australia's roadmap out of the pandemic brings the latest lockdowns to an end just in time for the busy 2021 holiday season, we can expect a strong boost to physical retail in the coming months.